amitshekhariitbhu/android-interview-questions/README.md

 #### Java Memory Model and Garbage Collector

 * **What is garbage collector?
-How does it work?**
+How does it work?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_java-tech-softwareengineer-activity-7308111597581799425-qZN0/)
-  - All objects are allocated on the heap area managed by the JVM.
-  As long as an object is being referenced, the JVM considers it alive.
-  Once an object is no longer referenced and therefore is not reachable by the application code, the garbage collector removes it and reclaims the unused memory.

 #### Concurrency